Hubble Space Telescope: Challenger disaster, delays, and eventual launch

-By January 1986, the planned launch date for Hubble that October looked feasible, but the Challenger disaster brought the U.S. space program to a halt, grounded the Shuttle fleet, and forced the launch to be postponed for several years.
+By January 1986, the planned launch date for Hubble on 18 October as part of STS-61-J looked feasible, but the Challenger disaster brought the U.S. space program to a halt, grounded the Shuttle fleet, and forced the launch to be postponed for several years.
 During this delay the telescope was kept in a clean room, powered up and purged with nitrogen, until a launch could be rescheduled.
 This costly situation (about $6million per month) pushed the overall costs of the project higher.
 However, this delay allowed time for engineers to perform extensive tests, swap out a possibly failure-prone battery, and make other improvements.
 Furthermore, the ground software needed to control Hubble was not ready in 1986, and was barely ready by the 1990 launch.
-Following the resumption of shuttle flights, successfully launched the Hubble on April 24, 1990, as part of the STS-31 mission.
+Following the resumption of shuttle flights, successfully launched Hubble on April 24, 1990, as part of the STS-31 mission.

 At launch, NASA had spent approximately $4.7 billion in inflation-adjusted 2010 dollars on the project.
 Hubble's cumulative costs are estimated to be about $11.3billion in 2015 dollars, which include all subsequent servicing costs, but not ongoing operations, making it the most expensive science mission in NASA history.